IELuomus/extractiontool/docs/orcid_setup.md

 First create an Orcid id, then login, and from the upper right hand corner under your account info go to "developer tools".

-Fill in the form following to this:
+Fill in the form as follows:

 ![Orcid1](/docs/orcid_devtools1.png)